top of page

 Some difficulties to consider.

-2. Ellis's interest in genius reached its first culmination in his 1904 A Study of British Genius, published fourteen years after his first book, The Criminal (1890).
-Having now read both books, I think Lafferty read them, though Lafferty's sense of the timeline is confused.
-Ellis began editing the Mermaid Series in 1887.
-This makes the ten years Lafferty refers to most likely the period between that editorial work and the publication of The Criminal.
-Alternatively, he may have meant the fourteen years between The Criminal and A Study of British Genius.
-Most likely, though, the timeline was imprecise in Lafferty’s mind.
+2. Ellis's interest in genius first culminated in his 1904 A Study of British Genius, published fourteen years after his first book, The Criminal (1890).
+Having now read both books, I think Lafferty read them, even though Lafferty's sense of the timeline is confused.
+Ellis started editing the Mermaid Series in 1887.
+This makes the ten years Lafferty refers to most likely the period between that editorial work on the Mermaid volumes and the publication of The Criminal.
+Alternatively, he may have meant the fourteen years between The Criminal and A Study of British Genius during which the Mermaid volumes were still coming out.
+But I'm going to apply Ockham's razor here: the timeline was imprecise in Lafferty’s mind.
 Remy de Gourmont did not formulate the Law of Intellectual Constancy until 1905.
 Havelock Ellis, for his part, did not write about it until more than two decades after publishing his first book, nearly thirty years after he began editing the Mermaid Series.
-That gap introduces a second difficulty: the Ellis timeline itself.
+Here is the second difficulty: the Ellis timeline.

 3. I think Lafferty bundled all of this together with the knowledge that Ellis became increasingly vocal in his support for eugenics, something he, like G. K. Chesterton, would have rejected.
 Ellis was sympathetic to the Law of Intellectual Constancy on the species level, though he once wrote that it was a rather pompous name for what it described.
 But he was an elitist.
 What matters for Lafferty is that both The Criminal and A Study of British Genius speak directly to themes that preoccupy him.
 For example, in The Criminal, Ellis classifies various types of crime and notes that burglars are intelligent compared to other criminals ("criminals against the person show a much lower level of intelligence than criminals against property").
 This point fits neatly with the “Pygmalion Clean-out” in "Johnny Crookedhouse":